eriknj99/ecotop/README.md

 ┗━━━━━━━━┛
 ```
 ## Notes
-Only available for Nvidia GPUs
+Only available for Nvidia GPUs <br>
 The code in this script is pretty sloppy, sorry about that.